 Mojitos with gin are the perfect twist on a classic cocktail!

-Every few years the family changes up the location where the we all (the four of us, my parents, and my sister and brother-in-law) meet up.
+Every few years my side of the family changes up the location where we all (the four of us, my parents, my sister and brother-in-law and their two kids) meet up.
+We like a relaxing, sleepy place with great views, cool evening air, and a slower pace.

 Mojitos With Gin